RobertP09/Expense-tracker/README.md

 # Future developments
--Going to be adding a backend to app
+* Going to be adding a backend to app
--Going to implement basic user login
+* Going to implement basic user login
--Going to push transactions to mongodb
+* Going to push transactions to mongodb

 # Built by Robert Perez